TheNoviceProspect/StationeersServerUI/readme.md

   `docker build -t stationeers-server-ui:latest .`

-## Running with Docker Compose
+## Running with Docker Compose from your own image

   To run the Stationeers Dedicated Server Control using Docker Compose, follow these steps:

 1. **Create a docker-compose.yml File**

   Ensure you have a docker-compose.yml file in the root directory of the project with the following content:

 ```yaml
 services: